AlanKrajina/JS-learn/C#.md

 ### More private + public + Setter + Getter

 - changing properties using Setter and getting changed ones using Getter
+- accessing data depending if PUBLIC or PRIVATE

 ##### Class 1